RaiderHQ/ruby_raider/README.md

 # ruby_raider
-This is a gem to make setup and start of UI automation projects easier
+This is a gem to make setup and start of UI automation projects easier You can find more information and updates on releaseas in : https://ruby-raider.com/

 Just do: